CycloneAwakening/SII-Launcher/README.md

-# SWG Awakening Launcher
+# Sunrunner II Launcher

 **Electron application based on [dpwhittaker's RoC Launcher](https://github.com/dpwhittaker/RoC-Launcher) and [Tyclo's Adaptation](https://github.com/DesporoWace/SR-Launcher) **

-**All graphics are either property of SWG Awakening or their respective authors.
+**All graphics are either property of Sunrunner II or their respective authors.
 Consult before use**

 **Launcher background by [Fantasio](https://www.fantasio.info/)**

 ## Features

-The SWG Awakening Launcher includes a new user friendly interface, a guided set up process, patching for multiple login servers and Linux/macOS compatibility.
+The Sunrunner II Launcher includes a new user friendly interface, a guided set up process, patching for multiple login servers and Linux/macOS compatibility.
 Also included are many other miscellaneous tweaks, improvements and new features.

 ## Get Started